Fairblock/docs/docs/welcome/quickstart/cosmos_quickstarts/cosmos_quickstarts.md

 ![Cosmos Decryption and Execution Layer Schematic](../../../assets/CosmosDecryptionAndExecutionSchematic.png)

-A key aspect to note is that all of these integration methods provide the functionality to interact with Fairyring, and there can be underlying application logic working with these integrations.
+A key aspect to note is that all of these integration methods provide the functionality to interact with FairyRing, and there can be underlying application logic working with these integrations.

 At a more granular level, Cosmos FairyKit integrates using the following one or more of the following methods:

 1. Module Integration
 2. Smart Contract Integration